VCityTeam/UD-SV/Vocabulary.md

 Source: [What is an ontology?
 [Guarnio 2009]](https://link.springer.com/chapter/10.1007/978-3-540-92673-3_0)

 Formal languages are generally more [expressive](#expressivity) than informal languages.

-### Upper Ontology
-A general ontology which models concepts and relations applicable across a wide range of domain ontologies.
-One of the most common examples of this type of ontology is the [Friend of a Friend](http://xmlns.com/foaf/spec/) (FOAF) ontology for describing people and their relationships.

-### Domain Ontology
-An ontology that models concepts and relationships of a specific domain of knowledge (such as an area of research).
-One of the most popular geospatial ontologies is the [GeoSPARQL ontology](https://opengeospatial.github.io/ogc-geosparql/geosparql10/index.html).

-[Protégé](https://protege.stanford.edu/) is a powerful open-source tool for visualizing and editing ontologies.

 ### Network of Ontologies
 Otherwise refered to as an _ontology network_.
 This is a collection of interlinked ontologies.
 This is often implemented in systems which require supporting knowledge from different domains of information.